gerstner-hub/libcosmos/README.md

 Since *libcosmos* has no additional dependencies you can simply build and link against it using the `-lcosmos` linker switch, assuming that the *libcosmos* library is found in the linker's search path.
+The installation tree also contains a simple pkg-config configuration file.
+If installed correctly, or using the `PKG_CONFIG_PATH` environment variable you can use `pkg-config --cflags --libs libcosmos` for building against *libcosmos*.

 Headers are placed in a `cosmos` sub directory.
 The path to this directory needs to be in the compiler's include paths. `#include` directives should